marianoguerra/immutant-recipes/friend-acl/README.md

 some things I discovered while making the example

-* wrap-session and wrap-params are required on the app to make friend work
+* wrap-session and wrap-keyword-params are required on the app to make friend work
 * wrap-authorize requires a seq of roles